Gustavo Bueno

 Gustavo Bueno Martínez (1 September 1924 – 7 August 2016) was a Spanish philosopher, founder of a philosophical doctrine dubbed by himself as "philosophical materialism".

-Pupil of the national-syndicalist Santiago Montero Díaz, Bueno's ideological path reached a blend of right-wing and left-wing totalitarianism during the years of the late francoism.
+Pupil of the national-syndicalist Santiago Montero Díaz, Bueno's philosophical path reached a blend of Aristotelico-Thomist scholasticism influenced by the Catholic School of Salamanca and Marxism–Leninism during the years of the late Francoism.

 Biography

 Gustavo Bueno Martínez was born in Santo Domingo de la Calzada on 1 September 1924.
 He was the son of a Germanophile and the grandson of a Carlist.
 He began studies of philosophy at the University of Zaragoza, earning his licentiate degree (as well as his PhD degree) from the University of Madrid.
 His PhD dissertation, under supervision from Santiago Montero Díaz, was titled Fundamento formal y material de la moderna filosofía de la religión ('Formal and material foundation of the modern philosophy of religion').
 From 1949 to 1960, he worked as a philosophy professor (and from 1951 on also as a principal) in the 'Lucía Medrano' female high school, located in Salamanca.
 Throughout the 1950s, he appears as provincial political commissar of the Movimiento.
 In 1954, he married noted SEU activist Carmen Sánchez Revilla.
 In 1960, he left for Oviedo, as he was appointed as a professor of Fundamentals of Philosophy and History of Philosophical Systems at the University of Oviedo.
 He died in Niembro (Llanes, Asturias), on 7 August 2016.